-The term "sleep hygiene" refers to a number of various practices that are recommended to have normal quality sleep and full alertness while awake (Irish et al., 2015).
+The term "sleep hygiene" refers to a number of practices that are recommended to have normal quality sleep and full alertness while awake.
 Sleep hygiene is important for everyone, from infants to adults.
 The most telling signs of poor sleep hygiene are sleep disturbances and sleepiness when awake.
 If you are experiencing trouble sleeping, evaluate your sleep routine and follow the tips below.